Intern caregiver foreigner and au pair

 The working time of the trainee is 5 hours maximum per day.

-His working hours are adjusted to allow him to take the courses he is enrolled in as well as possible.
+His working hours are adjusted so as to enable him to take the courses he is enrolled in as well as possible.

-The trainee has one full day of rest per week, including at least one Sunday per month.
+The trainee shall benefit fromone full day of rest per week, including at least one Sunday per month.

 The foreigners caregiver trainee is affiliated to the general social security scheme (sickness, maternity, work-related injuries, basic pension).
-It also comes under the supplementary pension fund for employees of the individual employer (Ircem).
+It is also part of the supplementary pension fund for employees of the individual employer (Ircem).

 Only the host family is liable for the contributions.